MyChayak/hw-rails-wordguesser/README.md

 **Q2.1.** Where in the Rails app directory structure is the code corresponding to the `WordGuesserGame` model?
 - In models/word_guesser_game.rb
 **Q2.2.** In what file is the code that most closely corresponds to the  logic in the Sinatra apps' `app.rb` file that handles incoming user actions?
-- In controllers/game_controlller.rb
+- In app/controllers/game_controlller.rb
 **Q2.3.** What class contains that code?
 - class Gamecontroller
 **Q2.4.** From what other class (which is part of the Rails framework) does that class inherit?
 - Inherit from class ApplicationController
 **Q2.5.** In what directory is the code corresponding to the Sinatra app's views (`new.erb`, `show.erb`, etc.)?
-- In controllers/game_controlller.rb
+- In app//views
 **Q2.6.** The filename suffixes for these views are different in Rails than they were in the Sinatra app.
 What information does the rightmost suffix of the filename  (e.g.: in `foobar.abc.xyz`, the suffix `.xyz`) tell you about the file contents?
 - .erb is "Embedded RuBy".
 A .html.erb file is HTML with Ruby code embedded in.
 Rails will evaluate the Ruby to add content to the file dynamically, and output a pure HTML file for rendering.
 **Q2.7.** What information does the  other suffix tell you about what Rails is being asked to do with the file?
+- Tell us about usability of that file such as .html contain the structure a web page and its content.
 **Q2.8.** In what file is the information in the Rails app that maps routes (e.g. `GET /new`)  to controller actions?
+- In config/routes.rb
 **Q2.9.** What is the role of the `:as => 'name'` option in the route declarations of `config/routes.rb`?
 (Hint: look at the views.)
+- :as => 'name' using for create link's name to called in views
 ## 3. Session

 Both apps ensure that the current game is loaded from the session before any controller action occurs, and that the (possibly modified) current game is replaced in the session after each action completes.

 **Q3.1.** In the Sinatra version, `before do...end` and `after do...end` blocks are used for session management.
 What is the closest equivalent in this Rails app, and in what file do we find the code that does it?
-- The closest equivalant is before_action :get_game_from_session and after_action :store_game_in_session which found in game_controller.rb
+- The closest equivalant is before_action :get_game_from_session and after_action :store_game_in_session which found in game_controller.

 **Q3.2.** A popular serialization format for exchanging data between Web apps is [JSON](https://en.wikipedia.org/wiki/JSON).
 Why wouldn't it work to use JSON instead of YAML?
 (Hint: try replacing `YAML.load()` with `JSON.parse()` and `.to_yaml` with `.to_json` to do this test.
 You will have to clear out your cookies associated with `localhost:3000`, or restart your browser with a new Incognito/Private Browsing window, in order to clear out the `session[]`.
 Based on the error messages you get when trying to use JSON serialization, you should be able to explain why YAML serialization works in this case but JSON doesn't.)
+- JSON might doesn't work because the restrictions to serialize or deserialize objects which has circular reference that YMAL supported.
 ## 4. Views

 **Q4.1.** In the Sinatra version, each controller action ends with either `redirect` (which as you can see becomes `redirect_to` in Rails) to redirect the player to another action, or `erb` to render a view.
 Why are there no explicit calls corresponding to `erb` in the Rails version?
 (Hint: Based on the code in the app, can you discern the Convention-over-Configuration rule that is at work here?)
+- Because the Convention-over-Configuration, There isn't required to specify .erb clearly because Rails will render according to the controller's action name.
 **Q4.2.** In the Sinatra version, we directly coded an HTML form using the `<form>` tag, whereas in the Rails version we are using a Rails method `form_tag`, even though it would be perfectly legal to use raw HTML `<form>` tags in Rails.
 Can you think of a reason Rails might introduce this "level of indirection"?

-**Q4.3.** How are form elements such as text fields and buttons handled in Rails?
+- Using form_tag in Rails help us to managed the form data efficiently **Q4.3.** How are form elements such as text fields and buttons handled in Rails?
 (Again, raw HTML would be legal, but what's the motivation behind the way Rails does it?)
+- Rails using helps such as text_field_tag and button_tag for managed form elements for perspicuously and conveniently.
 **Q4.4.** In the Sinatra version, the `show`, `win` and `lose` views re-use the code in the `new` view that offers a button for starting a new game.
 What Rails mechanism allows those views to be re-used in the Rails version?
+- In Rails, the system that allows views to be reused is Partial Views which we can create partial view by using underscore (_) in front of file's name such _abc.html.erb
 ## 5. Cucumber scenarios

 The Cucumber scenarios and step definitions (everything under `features/`, including the support for Webmock in `webmock.rb`) was copied verbatim from the Sinatra version, with one exception: the `features/support/env.rb` file is simpler because the `cucumber-rails` gem automatically does some of the things we had to do explicitly in that file for the Sinatra version.